tinyworldmap/tiny-world-map/README.md

 ### As a fallback map

-In offline-first web applications, caching image-based maps at all zoom levels is impractical due to the vast number of tiles, resulting in terabytes of data.
+In offline-first web applications, caching image-based maps at all zoom levels is impossible due to the vast number of tiles, the combined size often reaching terabytes.

 This repository provides a [service worker](service-worker.js) to enable offline functionality for web apps with maps.

-When this service worker is installed, the fallback map is preloaded and all visited pages are cached.
-However, the base map is not cached.
-Cached data is only used when the user is offline.
-Furthermore, the service worker intercepts requests to the OSM tile server, generating replacement tiles locally using tinyworldmap.
+When this service worker is installed, the fallback map is preloaded.
+All visited pages are cached, but the base map is excluded.
+While the server can be reached, cached data is not used.
+When the user is offline, the website is served from cache, and the service worker intercepts requests to the OSM tile server, generating replacement tiles locally using tinyworldmap.

-Before employing this service worker, modify the sections marked `IMPORTANT`, and [register the service worker](https://web.dev/articles/service-workers-registration).
-Attribute OpenStreetMap and tinyworldmap in your tile layer as follows:
+Before using this service worker, modify the sections marked `IMPORTANT`, and [register the service worker](https://web.dev/articles/service-workers-registration).
+Be sure to attribute OpenStreetMap and tinyworldmap in your tile layer as follows:

 ```js
 L.tileLayer('https://tile.openstreetmap.org/{z}/{x}/{y}.png', {